docker-library/docs/eventstore/README-short.txt

-EventStore is a powerful open source database for Strems of Events that makes easy to process and store data.
+EventStore is a powerful open source database for storing Streams of Events that makes easy to process data.